Walla Walla, Washington: Agricultural center

 As the gold rush died out, the city developed into an agricultural center referred to as the "cradle of Pacific Northwest history", and the "garden city", a popular source for onions, apples, peas, and wine grapes.

 Italian settlers from Lonate Pozzolo and Calabria regions formed the core of the gardening industry, and settled in neighborhoods known as "Blalock" and the "South Ninth".
-One of the main contributions of the Italians to Walla Walla commerce was their vineyards, and soon after, wine tasting rooms, the first two opening in the 1880's by Frank Orselli and Pasquale Saturno.
+One of the main contributions of the Italians to Walla Walla commerce was their vineyards, and soon after, wine tasting rooms, the first two opened in the 1880s by Frank Orselli and Pasquale Saturno.
 The Italian Walla Walla population was also responsible for growing Washington State's official vegetable, the Walla Walla sweet onion.

 It was the technique of dryland farming, though, that made Walla Walla the region's breadbasket known for its wheat exports.
 The cultivating of grains brought hundreds of Seventh-day Adventists (SDA) to the city, building Walla Walla College and the Walla Walla Sanitarium.
 The SDA population was followed by hundreds of Volga Germans, whose Old Lutheran and Mennonite religions were connected to SDA in Prussia.
 The immigrants had relied on dryland farming of wheat crops in Volgograd, Russia.
 The neighborhood built around the Russian-German immigrants is known as "Germantown" or "Russische Ecke (Russian Corner)" to locals, referring to the creek that runs through it as "Little Volga".
 The area around Walla Walla College eventually incorporated as its own city, College Place, Washington.

 German immigrants also grew hops and the city was home to several breweries.
 By the 1890s, wine, beer, liquor, and tobacco taxes accounted for 90% of the city's revenue, but the alcohol industries died out with Prohibition in the United States.

-As the city became dependent on its wheat production, merchants in the town financed a railroad to Wallula, Washington, to connect Walla Walla to the Columbia river, completed in 1875.
+As the city became dependent on its wheat production, merchants in the town financed a railroad to Wallula, Washington, to connect Walla Walla to the Columbia River, completed in 1875.